ADA Compliance For Websites – A 2020 Guide

 Some Additional Resources

 You can find more information about these guidelines directly from Resources For Website Developers & Publishers as well as this important one.
 Google’s Initiatives & Research On Website Accessibility.
-Another resource that isn’t directly from Google is Interactive Accessibility which provides information about disabilities & website accessibility.
+Another resource that isn’t directly from Google is Interactive Accessibility which provides information about disabilities & web accessibility.
 It will also certify sites that meet specific standards.